-The so-called "kosher" pickle is not necessarily kosher in the sense that it complies with Jewish food laws.
-It is called kosher because of its flavor profile made popular by New York’s Jewish pickle makers, known for their natural salt-brined pickles heavily seasoned with dill and garlic.
+These fermented pickles are not necessarily kosher in the sense that they complies with Jewish food laws.
+This fermented pickle recipe is called kosher because of its flavor profile made popular by New York’s Jewish pickle makers, known for their natural salt-brined pickles heavily seasoned with dill and garlic.
 So any pickle that is seasoned in the same fashion is referred to as a kosher dill.

 INGREDIENTS AND EQUIPMENT AVAILABLE AT CULTURES FOR HEALTH